derobins/random_hdf5_filters/filter_template/README.txt

 The test program simply creates a file + dataset using the filter and then writes integer data to it and reads it back.
-For non-lossy filters, you won't need to update this program to perform a basic test of your filter.
+For non-lossy filters, you won't need to update this program much to perform a basic test of your filter - probably just the filter ID and header file name.